MarcinOrlowski/laravel-api-response-builder/docs/compatibility.md

  * [Low] All `ResponseBuilder` internal code constants are removed.
 If you need to get the valid API code for internal codes, use `BaseApiCodes` class' methods: `OK()`, `NO_ERROR_MESSAGE()`, `EX_HTTP_NOT_FOUND()`, `EX_HTTP_SERVICE_UNAVAILABLE()`, `EX_HTTP_EXCEPTION()`, `EX_UNCAUGHT_EXCEPTION()`, `EX_AUTHENTICATION_EXCEPTION()` and `EX_VALIDATION_EXCEPTION()` that would return valid API code in currently configured range.
+ * Reimplemented Laravel config merger to support multi-dimensional configuration arrays too.

 ### v5 ###